Updated June 2017

 Dolanguages is a repository for Steve Glover's A-level French, German and Spanish resources.
 You can buy units of work on film and literature for around £25.
 They are very good indeed.
 You'll also find his AS and A-level French language course here.

 Atantôt by Esther Mercier costs £60 a year and is specifically aimed to be used on an interactive whiteboard.
 Visually striking, very clear, sometimes amusing.
 An excellent resource.

 Zut by Catherine Murphy costs £50 per year for a department or £30 for an individual subscription.
-It is a long established site useful for the whiteboard.
+It is a long established site useful for the whiteboard, but not yet functional on iPad.
 It is free before 9.00 and after 4.00.

-The MFL Teacher has over 1500 printable resources for French and German, written by a range of contributors. £59 a year gets you access to most of the resources, £89 gets you access to all resources and training materials.
+The MFL Teacher has over 1500 printable resources for French and German, written by a range of contributors.
+Now only available through the TES site.

 Linguascope is a popular site offering a wide range of activities and worksheets.
 A whole school site licence costs £300.
 The site is also a source of all sorts of other merchandise.

 High Five French is from Radio Lingua Schools.
 It features videos and other resources for primary children.
 The specimen video looks quite engaging.
 A school package costs £137.